 December 1st is WSU's priority date.
 Students can file after this date, but the opportunity to receive some types of aid programs will be greatly reduced.
 Eligibility for the Federal Pell Grant and/or Federal Direct Loans are not affected by this priority deadline.

 3. What if I don't think I will qualify for federal aid?

-Apply Anyways!!!
+Apply Anyway!!!
 More and more students are qualifying for federal aid options, and almost everyone is eligible for some form of assistance.
-Each year WSU awards more than $100 million in aid to over 60% of our student body.
+Each year Wichita State awards more than $100 million in aid to over 60% of our student body.

 4. Why do I need a FSA ID?

 An FSA ID is comprised of a username and password and can be used to login to certain Federal Student Aid websites, such as the Free Application for Federal Student Aid (FAFSA).

 The security of your FSA ID is important.
 Your FSA ID can be used to: